badr42/noderedOnOCI/README.md

 ```

-**After applying, the service will be ready in about 25 minutes** (it will install OS dependencies, as well as the packages needed to get openMPI to work)
+**After applying, the service will be ready in about 5 minutes** (it will install OS dependencies, as well as the packages needed to get openMPI to work)

 ## Post configuration

-To test the app ssh to the machine and run one of the test algorithms pre-loaded to the environment
+You can use MQTTBox chrome client to test MQTT